 The third and final option to get started with Komodo is to contact a third-party service provider.
 There are three service providers who can help you begin your journey into blockchain: RedFOX Labs, ChainMakers, and ChainZilla.
 You can contact any service provider directly or send an email to [email protected] for a formal introduction with a Komodo team member.

-To get more reports and industry information like this delivered to your inbox, sign up for Komodo’s weekly newsletter.
-Every Friday, you’ll get an email with a summary of the most important events from the previous week.
+To get more reports and industry information like this delivered to your inbox, sign up for Komodo’s monthly newsletter.
+On the first Friday of every month, you’ll get an email with a summary of the most important events from the previous month.
 You can also join the Komodo community on Discord to chat with other community members and the Komodo team.

 Join us as we continue to accelerate the global adoption of blockchain technology.